rcqls/EBSpatCGAL/README.md

 	brew install cgal

+For Windows user: see install steps described in the last section.

 ## Install

 Since this package is in development, it is not yet on CRAN but thanks to devtools R package (to install first if necessary), you can install it in a R session: